 For private construction contracts, there are no essential qualities or formalities required for the contract to be legally binding.
-However, in case of a dispute, the party needing to rely on the contract will require legal proof of the existence of the contract.
+However, in case of a dispute, the party needing to rely on the contract will require legal proof of the existence of the said contract.
 Therefore, it is prudent to have some sort of acknowledgment from both parties that the contract exists.

-For public construction contracts the public procurement procedures are legally binding and are derived from European law.
+For public construction contracts, the public procurement procedures are legally binding and are derived from European law.
 The procedures involve a large number of formalities and requirements comprising both pre-adjudication and post-adjudication procedures.
+These procedures will soon be revised in light of the new European Directives (Directives 2014/23/UE and 2014/24/UE of the European Parliament and of the Council of 26 February 2014).